yusefmosiah/choir-scales/docs/Whitepaper.md

   - The resulting dataset is rich in valuable human interactions.

 ### AI Model Training
 - **Reinforcement Learning**:
-  - Use the token-scored dataset to train AI models that understand and generate high-quality, contextually relevant content.
+  - Use the token-scored dataset to train AI models
-- **Target Release**:
-  - First iteration of the AI model by April 2025.
+  - Target Release: April 2025

 ## Conclusion